jpegleg/net-gargoyle2/README.md

 systemctl start net-gargoyle
 ```

 #### Currently systemd can't stop net-gargoyle, you will have to kill it.
-You can use kill-ngr:
+You can use kill-netg:

 ```
-kill-ngr
+kill-netg
 ```

 #### Generate a report of unique IPs in the gargoyle.db file: